 Many people wonder what age to get insurance, and some think if they’re young and healthy, they don’t need it.
 When it comes to injuries, sports injuries are almost as common as transport injuries, and according to data published by the Australian Government Institute of Health and Welfare, young people are more likely to be hospitalised from sports injury than any other group.

 Injury insurance can cover people who like to take risks or try new things, which is when lots of injuries happen.
-If you’ve got Flip’s accidental injury insurance turned on when you have your accident, it covers the most common sports injuries people are likely to get, like fractures and strains.

 Insurance myth 5: If I have health insurance, I won’t have to pay anything else